tgb20/tgb20.github.io/index.md

 # Welcome to Orange Haus
 This site serves to document and show various projects I have built over my time as a developer.

-A project with an * means that specifics about the project have been lost to time, and only video or photographs exist.
+Projects with an * means that specifics about the project have been lost to time, and only video or photographs exist.
 I have done my best to describe these projects.

 ## 2019